 - A lot of that plastic congregates in this cool* (*not cool) place called the Great Pacific Garbage Patch — a patch of marine debris in our ocean that is potentially larger than the United States, visible from space, and growing.

-- It also ends up in other weird, random and disturbing places in the ocean, like the Arctic Ocean, the Mariana Trench and Henderson Island (a remote, unpopulated island located 3,100 miles away for many population center and halfway between New Zealand and Chile).
+- It also ends up in other weird, random and disturbing places in the ocean, like the Arctic Ocean, the Mariana Trench and Henderson Island (a remote, unpopulated island located 3,100 miles away for many population center).

 - It is not biodegradable, instead it just breaks down into smaller and smaller pieces, which make it super easy for marine life to ingest.
 According to the Center for Biological Diversity, thousands of seabirds, sea turtles, seals and other marine mammals are killed each year after ingesting plastic or getting entangled in it.